Bergam0t/stars-treat-sim-vidigi-demo/README.md

 #### Running the model

-To run 50 multiple replications of across a number of example experiments use the following code
+To run 50 multiple replications across a number of example experiments, use the following code:

 ```python
 from treat_sim.model import (get_scenarios, run_scenario_analysis,